 Medical Appointments and Illnesses

 If you’re feeling under the weather or have a scheduled medical appointment, your health should always come first.
-According to a study by the National Center for Education Statistics, approximately 15% of college students miss class due to illness or injury each year.

 When it comes to your well-being, don’t hesitate to prioritize your needs.
 Most professors are understanding and will appreciate your honesty.